e-myer/steam-deck-configurator/README.md

 # Configuration

-To edit the defult tasks for the GUI, edit the configure_deck_gui.sh and change the "on" and "off" texts in the "options" array
+To edit the defult tasks, edit the configure_deck_gui.sh and change the "on" and "off" texts in the "options" array

 # General Steam Deck Notes